-That's because it replaced the gold standard with the U.S. dollar.
+The Bretton Woods agreement of 1944 established a new global monetary system.
+It replaced the gold standard with the U.S. dollar as the global currency.
+By so doing, it established America as the dominant power in the world economy.
 After the agreement was signed, America was the only country with the ability to print dollars.

 The Bretton Woods Agreement

 Under the agreement, countries promised that their central banks would maintain fixed exchange rates between their currencies and the dollar.
-How exactly would they do this?
 If a country's currency value became too weak relative to the dollar, the bank would buy up its currency in foreign exchange markets.

-That would decrease the supply, which would raise the price.
-If its currency became too high, the bank would print more.
-That would increase the supply and lower its price.
+Members of the Bretton Woods system agreed to avoid trade wars.
+For example, they wouldn't lower their currencies strictly to increase trade.
 But they could regulate their currencies under certain conditions.
 For example, they could take action if foreign direct investment began to destabilize their economies.
 They could also adjust their currency values to rebuild after a war.

-How It Replaced the Gold Standard
+Replacing the Gold Standard

 Why dollars?
 The United States held three-fourths of the world's supply of gold.
 No other currency had enough gold to back it as a replacement.
 The dollar's value was 1/35 of an ounce of gold.
 Bretton Woods allowed the world to slowly transition from a gold standard to a U.S. dollar standard.

-The transition created more demand for it, even though its worth in gold remained the same.
+The transition created more demand for dollars, even though its worth in gold remained the same.
 This discrepancy in value planted the seed for the collapse of the Bretton Woods system three decades later.

-Why It Was Needed
+Why the Agreement Was Needed

 Until World War I, most countries were on the gold standard.
-But they went off so they could print the currency needed to pay for their war costs.
-It caused hyperinflation, as the supply of money overwhelmed the demand.
+However, they cut the tie to gold so they could print the currency needed to pay for their war costs.
+This inflow of currency caused hyperinflation, as the supply of money overwhelmed the demand.
 After the war, countries returned to the safety of the gold standard.

 Role of the IMF and World Bank

-They'd need a kind of global central bank they could borrow from in case they needed to adjust their currency's value, and didn't have the funds themselves.
+The Bretton Woods system could not have worked without the IMF.
+Member countries needed it to bail them out if their currency values got too low.
+They'd need a kind of global central bank they could borrow from if they needed to adjust their currency's value and didn't have the funds themselves.
 Otherwise, they would just slap on trade barriers or raise interest rates.

 The Collapse of the Bretton Woods System

-In 1971, the United States was suffering from massive stagflation.
-That's a deadly combination of inflation and recession.
-It was partly a result of the dollar's role as a global currency.
-In response, President Nixon started to deflate the dollar's value in gold.
-Nixon revalued the dollar to 1/38 of an ounce of gold, then 1/42 of an ounce.
+In response to a dangerous dip in value caused by too much currency in circulation, President Nixon started to deflate the dollar's value in gold.
+Nixon devalued the dollar to 1/38 of an ounce of gold, and then to 1/42 of an ounce.

-But the plan backfired.
+The devaluation plan backfired.
 It created a run on the U.S. gold reserves at Fort Knox as people redeemed their quickly devaluing dollars for gold.
-In 1973, Nixon unhooked the value of the dollar from gold altogether.
-Without price controls, gold quickly shot up to $120 per ounce in the free market.
-The Bretton Woods system.
+In 1971, Nixon unhooked the value of the dollar from gold altogether.
+Without price controls, gold quickly shot up to $120 per ounce in the free market, ending the Bretton Woods system.